trennlinie

 Dave was very nervous before the start of the tour: "Well sitting here, desperately stopping my body from shaking ...
 But I think it is good to be nervous, you know nervous energy can be put into performing.
 For me personally, it is pretty important.
 If I wasn't feeling nervous then I would think there was something wrong, but yes, I am really nervous."[1]

-This time there were only small incidents like being held at a small Russian village for nearly six hours while a customs point there 'sorted out' some paperwork, a small cold went through the touring party, trouble for the trucks at the border to Austria, heavy rain in Berlin, voice-problems in Zurich, and the concert in Birmingham in which near the end of the show Martin realized the zip on his trousers had been undone.[3]
+This time there were only small incidents like being held at a small Russian village for nearly six hours while a customs point "sorted out" some paperwork, a small cold went through the touring party, trouble for the trucks at the border to Austria, heavy rain in Berlin, voice-problems in Zurich, and there was the concert in Birmingham in which near the end of the show Martin realised the zip on his trousers had been undone.[3]

 Surrender